Skrewtape/tom/CONTRIBUTING.md

 A User is someone who needs to login to TOM (i.e. scorekeepers, admin, desk worker, etc).

 A Finals is associated with a specific division (i.e. Classics single division is associated with a Finals) - it represents the Finals for a specific division.
 Each Finals is associated with a series of FinalsMatches - each FinalsMatch represents a round for a group of players.
-It is associated with a list of FinalsPlayers - a new set of FinalsPlayer is created for each Match - each FinalsPlayer represents a player in a specific FinalsMatch.
+Each FinalsMatch is associated with a list of FinalsPlayers - a new set of FinalsPlayer is created for each Match - each FinalsPlayer represents a player in a specific FinalsMatch.
 Each FinalsPlayer is linked to a Player.
 For each FinalsPlayer, there is a list of FinalsScore - a FinalsScore records the score on a specific machine in a round.

 #Backend : Ranking